 Features That Make the B58 Engine Reliable

-1. It’s a 3.0-Liter Turbocharged Inline-6 Engine
+1. It’s a 3.0-liter Turbocharged Inline-6 Engine

 The BMW B58 is a 3.0-liter turbocharged inline-6 engine produced by BMW since 2015.
 The B58 was developed as a replacement for the naturally aspirated N54, which was phased out after 2012.
-It has been available in the G20 5 Series sedan, G30 6 Series Gran Turismo and 7 Series (G11/G12), and F90 M5.
+It has been available in the G20 5 Series sedan, G30 6 Series Gran Turismo 7 Series (G11/G12), and F90 M5.

 The B58 engine features dual VANOS variable valve timing on both camshafts and Valvetronic throttle-free operation for increased efficiency.